CP1404/Practicals/prac_05/README.md

 File: `emails.py`

+**Remember to include your estimate and actual time in the module docstring.**

 Write a program that stores users' emails (unique keys) and names (values) in a dictionary.
+Remember to use our naming convention for dictionaries, `key_to_value`.

-Ask the user for their email until they enter a blank one.
+Ask the user for an email until they enter a blank one.
 Use a separate function to extract a name from the email as in the example below.
 You should find the following methods useful: `split`, `join`, `title`.